ghassankahool/seekchat/README.md

 ### WeChat Community
 ![](https://seekrays.com/chat/images/qrcode_seekrays.jpg)

-After following our WeChat Official Account, send the message "加群" to join our WeChat community group and discuss with other users.
+After following our WeChat Official Account, send the message "join group" to join our WeChat community group and discuss with other users.

 ## 🤝 Contributing